-UTeach Maker is a selective micro-credentialing program that supports passionate UTeach students interested in bringing innovative practices and skills into their STEM classrooms.
-Each UTeach Maker will have a Maker mentor throughout their experience, receive an opportunity to develop key skills, enhance their resumes and help launch their teaching careers through the hands-on experience gained in this innovative program.
+UTeach Maker is a micro-credentialing program that supports passionate UTeach students interested in bringing innovative maker-centered practices and skills into their STEM classrooms.
+Each UTeach Maker has a Maker mentor throughout the program, receives an opportunity to develop key skills, enhance their resumes and help launch their teaching careers through the hands-on experience gained in this innovative program.

 Each UTeach Maker graduate will serve approximately 1,600 students during their time in the classroom.
 In this way, UTeach Maker brings sustainable maker-centered learning, invention, and creativity to the K-12 STEM pipeline.

 UTeach students selected for UTeach Maker will have the opportunity to:

 - participate in cutting edge Maker professional development,